-1) There has been [event] that has prompted an evacuation of the school.
+1) [Event] has prompted an evacuation of the school.

-- a) Safety of our students is our top priority. - b) The staff and students plan and train for [type of event]. - c) We are following our evacuation plan.
+- a) The safety of our students is our top priority. - b) The staff and students plan and train for [type of event]. - c) We are following our evacuation plan.

 2) Your child is safe.